This I Promise You: Synopsis

 The video shows the group members clad in turtlenecks singing in the Redwood National and State Parks, with different shots of different love relationships shown in bubbles floating around the forest.
 Footage of the San Francisco skyline appears at different intervals and at the key change towards the end of the song, the video pans to the members of NSYNC sitting at a table of an outdoor restaurant along the Embarcadero while eating and singing.

 The music video on YouTube has received over 300 million views as of May 2024.

 Cover versions

-A Spanish language version of the song, titled "Yo te Voy a Amar" was recorded at the same time and released in Spanish-speaking countries such as Mexico, Colombia, Venezuela, Peru, Chile, Bolivia, Paraguay, Uruguay, Argentina, Ecuador, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Cuba, Dominican Republic, and Spain.
+A Spanish language version of the song, titled "Yo te Voy a Amar" was recorded at the same time and released in the Spanish-speaking countries in Latin America and Spain.

-Irish Westlife lead singer Shane Filan included his version of this song on his third solo album Love Always in 2017.
+Irish Westlife lead singer Shane Filan included his version of the song on his third solo album Love Always in 2017.
 This served as a buzz single which was first released online and later released with a music video exclusively available in Europe.
 He dedicated this song to his wife Gillian Walsh.